How Much Description Should My Novel Have?

 How much and what kind of description you include in your novel will depend on the kind of writer you are and the kind of story you’re writing.
 Even so, you need to consider how descriptive your writing should be, and where the most detail should be included, in order to help readers accurately envision your story.

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com